SumitDas2004/Newstastic/README.md

 # Newstastic
-A react news app developed by Sumit Das
+A news app developed in react by Sumit Das

 Newstactic is a news app developed with the help of React JS, tailwind css, and News API.